-Fall 2022: We're looking for WSU undergraduate students to help us digitize our bee specimens in the MT James Entomological Collection.
+We're looking for WSU students to help us digitize our pollinator specimens in the MT James Entomological Collection.
 You'll database label data and image pinned bees.
-The job can continue for up to two years!
-Please contact e.murray@wsu.edu if you're interested in learning more.
+Please contact [email protected] if you're interested in learning more.

 people